tschaffter/raspberry-pi/README.md

 processes that are not authorized by one of the policies installed.
 Restart the system and check the new mode is correctly set using `sestatus`.

+## Configure Vim

+Copy/pasting in vim on Raspberry Pi does not work when highlighting text with the mouse cursor.
+The following configuration fixes this issue (`set mouse=i`) and set some preferred options.
+Add the configuration to `/etc/vim/vimrc.local` to apply it to all users or to `~/.vimrc` to apply it to a single user.

+    set autoindent
+    set expandtab
+    set mouse=i
+    set shiftwidth=4
+    set tabstop=4

+    syntax on
+    set background=dark

+This configuration will be effective next time you open a file with `vim`.

 <!-- Definitions -->